How To Lighten Your Hair Without Bleach, Because Anything Is Possible With A Little Sun & Lemon Juice

 One of the fun benefits of summer (besides warm weather, grilling and spending all your time outside), is that the sun can naturally lighten your hair.
 Any blonde who's spent time outside knows the sun will bleach it, creating natural-looking (and free!) highlights.
 Of course, it's not realistic to spend every day outdoors, so I'm going to teach you how to lighten your hair without bleach.

-I'll never forget the Sun-In disaster of 2006, when I wanted to add some natural-looking highlights to my light brown hair before a friend's Bat Mitzvah.
+I'll never forget the Sun-In debacle of 2006, when I wanted to add some natural-looking highlights to my light brown hair before a friend's Bat Mitzvah.
 When the day I planned to do it turned out to be cloudy, I used a hairdryer to activate the Sun-In instead.
 Two words: big mistake.
 Two hours later, I had orangey blonde hair that took three years to finally grow out.

 Although Sun-In can work for true blondes, I now stick to natural lightening methods with results that are a little more subtle than my orange hair.
 These methods are the easiest ways to lighten your hair, and you probably already have all the ingredients in your pantry.
 The result will be subtle, natural highlights and slightly lighter hair.
 If you want to truly go blonde, make sure you see a professional.

 Here are 6 natural ways to lighten your hair this summer.

 1. Lemon Juice